pydanny/pydanny.github.com/posts/2012-10-16-get-or-create-view.rst

 :tags: python, django, howto
 :category: django

 Today I decided to use the Django class based view (CBV) CreateView, but I wanted to avoid duplications and submit to the view from the front page of a site.
-The reason was for a simple newsletter signup form.
+The reason was I needed a simple newsletter signup form.
 This is what I cooked up and should work for Django 1.3, 1.4, and the forthcoming 1.5 release.
 Here is what I did:

 1. Installed dependencies
 ==========================